Cereal9/4bit-Adder/README.md

 in the same section as the components before BEGIN of the architecture.
 When defining a signal, it has to be specified what type is it (STD_LOGIC, STD_LOGIC_VECTOR (range), or any other type).

+This 4 bit adder uses the first 7 switches (0-7) as the inputs and uses switch 9 as the carry in value.
+Swithches 0, 1, 2, and 3 are used for the first 4 bit number with 0 being the least signicant bit (LSB) and 3 being the most significant bit.
+The same goes for switches 4-7.
+Switch 9 is our carry in bit, which means that if we have this switch high (lets assume both A and B are 0) the result will be a 1.
+When there is a overflow meaning that the result cannot be represented using 4 bits, then LED 9 will be set high which will indicate overflow (8+8=0 but overflow LED is on).